Cadienvan/gmail-reader/README.md

 ## 📊 **Storage Management**

-The application provides detailed storage analytics:
+The application provides detailed storage analytics for all locally cached data:

-- **Email Cache**: Faster loading of previously fetched emails
+- **📧 Email Cache**: Faster loading of previously fetched emails (stored in browser)
-- **Link Summaries**: Cached AI-generated content summaries
+- **🔗 Link Summaries**: Cached AI-generated content summaries (processed locally)
-- **Flash Cards**: Educational cards with tagging system
+- **🎴 Flash Cards**: Educational cards with tagging system (stored locally)
-- **Configuration**: Environment and AI settings
+- **⚙️ Configuration**: Environment and AI settings (browser storage)

+**🔒 Privacy Note**: All data is stored locally in your browser's storage.
+Nothing is sent to external servers except for the initial Gmail API calls (which go directly to Google's servers).

 Access via Configuration > Storage tab.